Setting Up a Private Docker Registry with LKE and Object Storage

 You will see a similar output after issuing the above command (the output has been truncated for brevity):

-NAME: my-nginx-ingress LAST DEPLOYED: Wed Apr 8 09:55:47 2020 NAMESPACE: default STATUS: deployed REVISION: 1 TEST SUITE: None NOTES: The nginx-ingress controller has been installed.
+NAME: ingress-nginx LAST DEPLOYED: Thu Jul 14 19:27:24 2022 NAMESPACE: default STATUS: deployed REVISION: 1 TEST SUITE: None NOTES: The ingress-nginx controller has been installed.
 It may take a few minutes for the LoadBalancer IP to be available.
-You can watch the status by running 'kubectl --namespace default get services -o wide -w my-nginx-ingress-controller' ...
+You can watch the status by running 'kubectl --namespace default get services -o wide -w ingress-nginx-controller' ...